-Raiffeisen Sustainable ShortTerm is a bond fund and its investment goal is, in particular, regular income or a best possible performance.
+Raiffeisen Sustainable Solid is a mixed fund whose investment goal is, in particular, regular income.
+The fund is suitable for (Austrian) pension accruals.
 At the individual stock level (i.e., not including units in investment funds, derivative instruments and sight deposits or deposits at notice) it exclusively invests in securities and/or money market instruments whose issuers have been classified as sustainable on the basis of social, environmental and ethical criteria.
-At least 51 % of the fund assets are invested in the form of directly purchased individual securities in EUR-denominated bonds and EUR-denominated bonds in the form of money market instruments pursuant to InvFG.
-The maximum (residual) maturity period for these bonds is five years, and the average residual maturity for the portfolio may not exceed three years.
-The fund will not invest in certain sectors such as the arms industry or the genetic engineering of crops as well as in companies which violate labor and human rights, etc. The bonds and money market instruments featured in the fund may be issued by sovereigns, supranational issuers and/or companies, etc.
+At least 51 % of the fund assets are directly invested in securities.
+The fund will not invest in certain sectors such as the arms industry or the genetic engineering of crops, nor in companies which violate labor and human rights, etc. The fund's investments in equities and equity-equivalent securities are limited to 30 % of the fund assets.
+The bonds and money market instruments featured in the fund may be issued by sovereigns, supranational issuers and/or companies, etc. It may invest more than 35 % of the fund assets in debt securities issued by the following issuers: Austria, Germany, Belgium, Finland, France or the Netherlands.